hku-mars/ikd-Tree/README.md

 This example is to demonstrate the asynchronous phenomenon in ikd-Tree.
 The points are deleted by attaching 'deleted' on the tree nodes (map shown in the ) instead of being removed from the ikd-Tree immediately.
 They are removed from the tree when rebuilding process is performed.
 Please refer to our paper for more details about delete and rebuilding.

+## Acknowledgments
+Thanks [Marcus Davi](https://github.com/Marcus-Davi) for helps in templating the ikd-Tree for more general applications.

 Thanks [Hyungtae Lim 임형태](https://github.com/LimHyungTae) for providing application examples on point clouds.